Shayan-To/smartcopytool/trunk/readme.txt

 - Comparisons and filtering are done up-front, so you know you are not going to be bothered 2 hours in to a long backup with a prompt asking if you want to overwrite something.
 - Long operations can be paused and resumed – useful if you’re doing a backup over the network and need to temporarily free up bandwidth to make a Skype call, for instance.

 The original version of the tool was written in Python back in 2007, when cross-platform compatibility seemed important to me.
-However, I found that Python’s cross-platform capabilities did not out-weigh the inconvenience of not having Python installed on other machines I wished to copy parts of my media collection on to when I was travelling.
-Since I wanted to learn some C# and .NET, I decided that converting SmartCopy to that platform was a useful exercise with a practical end product.
-Hence, the latest version is written in C# and targetted for .NET runtime 4.0.
+However, I found that Python’s cross-platform capabilities did not out-weigh the inconvenience of not having Python installed on other machines, and since I wanted to learn some C# and .NET, I decided that converting SmartCopy to that platform was a useful exercise with a practical end product.

 Options
 =======